astsu777/dwm/README.md

 * Multiple layouts are available: tile (master/stack), monocle, bottom stack + horizontal, centered master, spiral, dwindle, deck, grid (+ horizontal) and floating
 * Adjustable bar height
 * Ability to configure different layouts per tag
-* Window swallowing.
-Example: a GUI program launched from the terminal will result in the terminal window to be hidden
 * Ability to rotate windows in the stack (easy to re-arrange windows in any layouts)
 * Ability to display colored unicode characters such as emoticons
 * The status bar defined with 'xsetroot' remains on a single monitor (primary one by default)